 If you want to see all the reasons why Shark Bay is a world heritage area, you can follow the 160km Shark Bay World Heritage Drive.
 It runs between Hamelin Pool and Monkey Mia.
 The drive incorporates the history of the early French, English and Dutch explorers along with many of the sites mentioned above.
 It also takes you to Shell Beach, Eagle Bluff and Denham.
 While you could do it in a day, as you can see, there are so many things to do around Shark Bay, you might want to give yourself closer to a week to explore the area.

 Read More : 14 Day Perth to Exmouth Road Trip Itinerary

 Monkey Mia is one of the best know dolphin interaction locations in Australia.
 Located 20 minutes across the Peron Peninsula from Denham, it is a good but busy spot to view dolphins up close.
 The local bottlenose dolphin population are well known to the guides who supervise the interactions.
 If you haven’t seen dolphins up close before you will love it.

 There is more to monkey than the dolphins.
 From here you can go on wildlife and sunset cruises too.
-We went on a wonderful dugong spotting cruise and also came across turtles, dolphins and a sea snake.
+We went on a wonderful dugong spotting cruise and also saw turtles, dolphins and a sea snake.
 On shore you can walk the Wulyibidi Yaninyina Trail, a 2.7km loop where you’ll see great birdlife, wildflowers in spring and a lot of blue water and red earth.